GrodnoWindow/window24/soft-ui-dashboard-main/ISSUE_TEMPLATE.md

   https://www.creative-tim.com/new-issue/soft-ui-dashboard

-**If your issue was not created using the app above, it will be closed immediately.**
+**If your issue was not created using the config above, it will be closed immediately.**
 -->

 <!--